islam1mohamed/vision_prj/README.md

 # vision_prj
 This project used 2 data versions

-The dataset needs to be downloaded seperately using the first 100 classes in this dataset https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet Milestone 1 for vision project
+The dataset needs to be downloaded seperately\n using the first 100 classes in this dataset https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet
+\nMilestone 1 for vision project